Whether your running goal is to lose weight, increase total weekly mileage, or get into better shape, endurance is key.

 1. Start Slow

-As a beginner, start by walking, then add jogging intervals to your walks.
-Next, lengthen the jogging portion until you’re able to run at a slow pace for 25 to 30 minutes without panting for air.
-Here is the full guide to the walk/run method.
+Start out by walking, then add jogging intervals to your walks.
+As you get fitter, try to jog for longer intervals until you’re running at a slow pace for 25 to 30 minutes without gasping for air (Here’s the full guide to the walk/run method).

-If you were to gauge training exertion intensity, it would fall at about 5 to 6 on a scale of 1 to 10.
-For the full guide on RPE training, check my guide here.
+Also, listen to your body.
+Your training exertion intensity should fall at about a 5 or 6 on a scale of 1 to 10 (for the full guide on RPE training, check my guide here).

 2. The 10 Percent Rule

-Once you’re past the beginner stage—meaning you can run for at least 30 minutes with ease—you can start increasing your mileage.
+Once you’re past the beginner stage (meaning you can run for at least 30 minutes with ease), add mileage.

 Keep It Simple Stupid!

-If the 10 percent rule is too much to follow, then simply increase your total weekly run time (provided that you’re running for three to four times) by 10 to 15 minutes.
-It might not sound like much, but over time, it adds up.
+Does a 10 percent increase feel like too much?
+Instead, increase your total weekly run time (provided that you’re running for three to four times) by 10 to 15 minutes.
+It might not seem like much while you’re doing it, but it adds up quickly.

-With one exception.
-On week four or five of training, take a recovery week.
-Reduce your mileage by 50 percent and keep your pace smooth and comfortable.
+There is one rule that you need to keep in mind, whether you’re boosting your mileage or your minutes.
+On every fourth or fifth week of training, take a recovery week.
+Reduce your mileage by 50 percent and keep your pace comfortable.

 3. Cross Train

-Just don’t get me wrong.
-I’m not implying that cross training should replace running, but it can improve stamina with little risk of injury.
-And that’s a good thing if you ask me.
+Don’t get me wrong.
+I’m not implying that cross training should replace running, but it does improve stamina with little risk of injury.
+That’s a good thing if you ask me.

 Cross training incorporates different types of exercises or a mix of one or more.
-Some of the ideal activities for beginner runners include:
+Some ideal cross-training options for new runners include: